 - Allow for full use of supported Live tools

 Note: Dashboard mesh stats are not updated in real-time.
 There can be considerable delay between what is happening in real-time and what is reported in Dashboard.
 Furthermore, if a repeater cannot communicate with Dashboard, the information on its details page is likely stale.

 A working mesh connection is shown below.
 Repeater “Roberta” has a 1-hop route to reach the “Rosehill Pole” gateway AP.
-In this instance, both AP's are mesh neighbors because they share a common channel (channel 11 circled in red) and are within range of each other and are located in the same Dashboard network.
+In this instance, both APs are mesh neighbors because they share a common channel (channel 44 highlighted in yellow) and are within range of each other and are located in the same Dashboard network.